morsimha/ClientDBMonitor/README.md

 ClientDBMonitor is a C++ application that provides a secure client for file transmission over a TCP/IP network.
 The client ensures data integrity and security using AES and RSA encryption, with Base64 encoding for handling binary data.
 The program supports user registration, authentication, and secure file transfer to a server.

+This server communicates with a python server I wrote - https://github.com/morsimha/ServerDBMonitor

+This project was made as a final university course - "Defensive System Development" , grade A+.

 ## Features

 - **User Authentication:** Supports user login and registration.
 If a user does not exist or login fails, the client automatically attempts to register the user.